CS

 Feature Showdown

-The Denza B8 stands out with Apple CarPlay that you will not find on the Ford Mustang Mach-E. The Ford Mustang Mach-E counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, heated front seats, ventilated seats and power tailgate.
+The Denza B8 stands out with Apple CarPlay and Devialet audio that you will not find on the Ford Mustang Mach-E. The Ford Mustang Mach-E counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, heated front seats, ventilated seats, power tailgate and Bang & Olufsen audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Denza B8 has the clear power advantage at 425kW vs 198kW.
+The Denza B8 has the clear power advantage at 425kW vs 212kW.
+In the real-world sprint, the Denza B8 is 2.2s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort